College transition tips for girls. From safety, to homesickness, to making new friends… here’s what college freshman girls should know.

 I had a chance to interview Lauren Salamone, a college transition expert, to discuss the challenges girls face making the transition to their first year of college.
 She offers great college transition tips for girls!

-Oakland County Moms: Why is transitioning from high school to college more challenging for girls than it is for boys?
+Lisa LaGrou Oakland County Moms – Why is transitioning from high school to college more challenging for girls than it is for boys?
+What college transition tips would you suggest they consider?

 Lauren Salamone, college transition expert: The way I would describe it is that girls have their own set of issues when it comes to the college transition.
 The first few weeks of college are overwhelming.
 Students step out of their comfort zones and find themselves facing many brand new aspects of life all at once.
 By definition, there will be high moments and low ones throughout the transition.
 It helps if students are prepared for this fact, so they’re not disappointed.
 In my experience I find that girls can be very hard on themselves, especially when in this vulnerable state.
 They can start to buy into their own negative self-talk, which can make it especially tough to enjoy a successful transition to college.
 This negativity tends to crop up whenever we do something new, exciting, and challenging.
 When we recognize our negative thinking for what it is – a common reaction to stepping out of our comfort zones & taking a good risk – we can move through it to a confident place.
 If you explain this basic psychology to your daughter before she leaves for school, you’ll not only help her in college, but you’ll be enlightening her on a reality she will face whenever she takes an important leap in her life.

-Oakland County Moms: What types of preparation should recent high school grads take the summer before they begin college?
+Lisa LaGrou Oakland County Moms – What types of college transition tips should recent high school grads consider before they begin college?

 Lauren Salamone, college transition expert: Honestly, they should read my book, 5 Must-Know Secrets for Today’s College Girl.
 I’ve been a mentor to college women for 15 years, and in this book I share the most universally useful strategies for making a smooth transition to college.
 What I have seen over the years is that having a success plan in place when she enters college really helps.
 The 5 Secrets provide the foundation for building her own personal success system, which will not only be applicable for her college years, but for the rest of her life.

-Oakland County Moms: Does your book, 5 Must-Know Secrets for Today’s College Girl, deal with any safety issues a young woman might be worried about before heading off to campus?
+Lisa LaGrou Oakland County Moms – Does your book, 5 Must-Know Secrets for Today’s College Girl, deal with any safety issues a young woman might be worried about before heading off to campus in addition to college transition tips for girls?

-Oakland County Moms: Are recent high school girls more prone to homesickness than recent high school grad boys?
+Lisa LaGrou Oakland County Moms – Are recent high school girls more prone to homesickness than recent high school grad boys?
+Are girls in general more likely to struggle with college transition tips?

-Oakland County Moms: Is there anything else you’d like to add?
+Lisa LaGrou Oakland County Moms – Is there anything else you’d like to add?
+Any other college transition tips for girls?

 ABOUT LAUREN SALAMONE